 - Introductory Meeting (approx. 20 minutes): DHG will meet with the hospital's pre-selected team to review the agenda for the day and answer any questions the hospital may have.

-- Validation of two to three specific measures (approx. 2.5 to 3 hours): DHG will work through the established agenda by meeting with various team members to administer the validation protocol for selected measures.
+- Validation of three to four specific measures (approx. 2.5 to 3 hours): DHG will work through the established agenda by meeting with various team members to administer the validation protocol for selected measures.

 - Discussion of quality improvement strategies tied to Leapfrog measures (approx. 30 minutes): DHG will meet with the hospital and their team to share examples of quality improvement strategies in use by other hospitals across the country.
 DHG will also ask the hospital and their team to share ideas for how Leapfrog could make changes to the survey and/or survey results tools so they can be better used in quality improvement.